MicrosoftDocs/mesh-docs/mesh/Resources/mesh-release-notes.md

 * Fixed the issue: On PC and Quest, when attempting to delete any artifacts in the Environment Editor will crash Mesh while running.
 (28903)

 #### Events

+* In the case of a failure to connect to Mesh services when joining an event, we now show an error dialog asking users to contact their IT admin.
+Consult the Mesh admin documentation, and in particular the details about [configuring firewalls](/mesh/setup/content/preparing-your-organization#work-with-your-organizations-security-team), to ensure traffic to and from Mesh services are allowed.
+(27527)

 * For users with a license for Teams Premium but without Teams Core, we do not block their entrance into Mesh on PC, however they will not be able to access any events.
 We have provided the user with a more accurate error why they are not able to see events.
 (25623)